khang200923/Predicate_Wars/game.md

 - Falsehood: **c** is (¬tF)
 - Operator simplification: If **p1** has an occurence of (**x** **op** **y**), where **x** and **y** and numbers, and **op** is an operator, then **c** replaces the occurence with the result of the operation ('+' is addition, '-' is subtraction, '*' is multiplication, '/' is rounded division, 'f/' is floor division, 'c/' is ceil division, '%' is modulo)
 - Comparison: If **p1** is has an occurence of (**x** **com** **y**), where **x** and **y** are numbers, and **com** is an comparator, then **c** replaces the occurence with the result of the comparison (the result is 'tT' or 'tF')
+- Rule inclusion: **c** is a chosen rule or base rule, if the chosen rule is not present in the proof

 A *proof* has a symbol point of the total symbol points of the *symbols* of all the \[Lemma\]-tagged statements in the *proof* (excluding the *subproofs*)
 ### *WFF* (*Well-formed formula*)